-Mini-Lesson (20%)
+Micro Teaching Lesson (20%)

-With one or more partner(s), you will conduct a 30-minute mini-lesson addressing some aspect of our anchor text reading for that day-Randy Ribay's Patron Saints of Nothing.
-You might adopt any approach to the text that interests your group, including an exploration of reader response, critical theory, or composition approaches to the text.
-Your mini-lesson should be based in an imaged secondary English context of your choosing and must have a) learning objectives, b) an agenda, c) form or assessment, and d) a rationale for your choices.
-These should be prepared on the "1 pager mini-lesson template" provided and must be sharing, whether in print or digitally with the class, prior to your lesson beginning.
+With one or more partner(s), you will conduct a 20 - 30-minute micro teaching lesson addressing some aspect of our anchor text reading for that day-Randy Ribay's Patron Saints of Nothing.
+You might adopt any approach to the text that interests your group, including an exploration of reader response, critical theory, or compositional approaches to the text.
+Your micro teaching lesson should be based in an imagined secondary English context of your choosing and must have a) learning objectives, b) an agenda, c) form or assessment, and d) a rationale for your choices.
+These should be prepared on the "1 pager Micro Teaching Lesson template" provided and must be shared, whether in print or digitally with the class, prior to your lesson beginning.
+Note: If you have a lesson plan template of your own you would like to use, please feel free.

-Following the mini-lesson you will received constructive feedback from your peers as well as formal feedback from the instructor based on timing, cohesion, preparedness, engagement, and outcomes.
+Following the micro teaching lesson you will receive constructive feedback from your peers as well as formal feedback from the instructor based on timing, cohesion, preparedness, engagement, and outcomes.

-Collaborative Unit Plan (35%)
+Collaborative Unit Plan (25%)